Free money for your graduate degree

 The difference among scholarships, grants, and fellowships for graduate students

-Scholarships are available through organizations, companies, states, and more.
+Graduate school scholarships are available through organizations, companies, states, and more.
 They can be need-based or merit-based, but you have to apply for them.

 Fellowships for graduate students generally relate to a short-term opportunity to study or conduct research in a specific field.
 Awarded for academic excellence, they can include an internship or other service commitment and can pay for living expenses, or offer a stipend.
 Fellowship opportunities can be found in most graduate fields.